Our Team

 Danielle Mohr, Ph.D.

-Dr. Mohr is passionate about using the assessment process as a way of making data-driven decisions regarding a child’s learning and social-emotional needs.
-Dr. Mohr hopes that through the assessment process, families gain a greater ability to recognize their child’s strengths, put words to their struggles, and identify concrete ways to make life easier and more joyful.
-She strives to make the assessment process feel warm, validating, and collaborative.
+Dr. Danielle Mohr is passionate about using the assessment process as a way of making data-driven decisions regarding a child’s learning and social-emotional needs.
+She hopes that through the assessment process, families gain a greater ability to recognize their child’s strengths, put words to their struggles, and identify concrete ways to make life easier and more joyful.
+Dr. Mohr strives to make the assessment process feel warm, validating, and collaborative.
 She hopes that families leave the assessment process feeling like their child and their struggles have been seen and recognized, and they are knowledgeable and hopeful about how to move forward.

 Outside of the office, Dr. Mohr enjoys everything outdoors (except for skiing), spending time with her husband and son, and reading.